 The price lists page allows you to browse your price lists and view a summary of their details.

-For example, a price list may be the ‘Catalogue Price in USD’, which operates purely over a single products dimension, where each product in the catalogue has a price in USD.
+For example, a price list may be the ‘Catalog Price in USD’, which operates purely over a single products dimension, where each product in the catalog has a price in USD.